nezaboodka/reactronic/README.md

   - No compromises on consistency, clarity, and simplicity;
   - Minimalism and zero boilerplating (it's not a framework bloating your code);
-  - Asynchrony, patches, undo/redo, conflict resolving are provided out of the box;
+  - Async, patches, undo/redo, conflict resolving are provided out of the box;
   - Seamless integration with transactional reactive object-oriented databases like [Nezaboodka](https://nezaboodka.com/#products);
   - Compact dependency-free implementation consisting of less than 2K lines of code.